prismicio/prismic-gatsby/docs/08-use-gatsby-cloud.md

 1. In your Prismic repository, navigate to **Settings > Webhooks**.
 1. Click the **Create a webhook** button.
 1. Name the webhook "Gatsby Cloud Preview."
-1. Paste the Preview webhook URL [copied from Gatsby Cloud](https://prismic.io/docs/technologies/prismic-gatsby-cloud#webhook-for-previews) into the URL field.
+1. Paste the Preview webhook URL [copied from Gatsby Cloud](./08-use-gatsby-cloud.md#webhook-for-previews) into the URL field.
 1. Ensure all checkboxes under **Triggers > Releases** are _checked_.
 1. Click the **Add this webhook** button.

 ### Webhook for Builds

-Back in your Gatsby Cloud site dashboard, navigate the **Site Settings** tab.

-Scroll down to **Builds Webhook** and copy the URL listed in the box.
+Now from the same Webhook list, select **Builds Webhook** and copy the URL listed in the box.

 ![Builds Webhook](https://images.prismic.io/prismicio-docs-v3/e96f4f44-4cd4-4ecb-974f-310b310c0f7d_buildwebhook.png?auto=compress,format&rect=0,0,1768,475&w=960&h=258)